 - 1 Check the signal strength.
 Look at the LEDs, and check the LED section for more information.
 If the signal strength is low, try moving the Zyxel Device closer to the ISP's base station if possible, and look around to see if there are any devices that might be interfering with the wireless network (such as microwaves, other wireless networks). - 2 Select Auto in Network Setting > Broadband > Cellular Band: Preferred Access Technology and slide the switch to the right to enable Band Auto Selection. - Find the location of your nearest cellular base stations, then install the Zyxel Device towards the direction of those sites.
 The nearest site or site with a direct line-of-sight is usually preferred. - Note: It is best to test towards more than one cellular site, as the nearest site / line-of-sight is not always the best due to the terrain, interference, density of usage, and so on.
 All of these factors influence the stability, availability and throughput of the link to the Zyxel Device. - 4 Conduct test measurements using the Web Configurator's System Monitor > Cellular WAN Status screen to obtain a report of the cellular network signal strength and quality at various test positions. - Note: It is best to reboot the Zyxel Device before each test measurement is taken to ensure that it is not camping on the previous cellular site.
 This is because the Zyxel Device can 'lock' onto the previous cellular site even when the new cellular site is at a much better signal level and quality. - 5 Although installing the Zyxel Device as high as possible is the usual rule of thumb, it is sometimes possible that the Zyxel Device is in a weak coverage spot at that specific height.
 Adjust the height to achieve the best service possible.
-Use the Zyxel Air App to find the height with the best cellular signal. - It is possible that the current serving cellular site has become over utilized or is out-of-service.
+Use app to determine the best location for your Zyxel Device. - It is possible that the current serving cellular site has become over utilized or is out-of-service.
 In this case, you may need to reposition the Zyxel Device to the direction with the strongest cellular signal.
-Use the Zyxel Air App to determine the direction with the best cellular signal.
+Use app to determine the best location for your Zyxel Device.